-A. For CONSULTANT's full and complete performance of its obligations under this Agreement and subject to the maximum cumulative payment obligation provisions set forth in Article 7, AUTHORITY shall pay CONSULTANT on a time-and-expense basis in accordance with the following provisions.
+- A. For CONSULTANT's full and complete performance of its obligations under this Agreement and subject to the maximum cumulative payment obligation provisions set forth in Article 6, AUTHORITY shall pay CONSULTANT on a time-and-expense basis in accordance with the following provisions. - A. CONSULTANT shall invoice AUTHORITY on a monthly basis for payments corresponding to the work actually completed by CONSULTANT.
+Drive time may not be charged to AUTHORITY.
+Work completed shall be documented in a monthly progress report prepared by CONSULTANT, which shall accompany each invoice submitted by CONSULTANT.
+Invoice shall not include any CONSULTANT expenses not approved by AUTHORITY including but not limited to reimbursement for local meals.

-B. CONSULTANT shall invoice AUTHORITY on a monthly basis for payments corresponding to the work actually completed by CONSULTANT.
-Drive time may not be charged to AUTHORITY Work completed shall be documented in a monthly progress report prepared by CONSULTANT, which shall accompany each invoice submitted by CONSULTANT.
-AUTHORITY shall pay CONSULTANT at the hourly labor rates specified in Exhibit B, entitled "Price Summary Sheet," which is attached to and by this reference, incorporated in and made a part of this Agreement.
+AUTHORITY shall pay CONSULTANT at the rates specified in Exhibit B, entitled "Price Summary Sheet," which is attached to and by this reference, incorporated in and made a part of this Agreement.
 These rates shall remain fixed for the term of this Agreement and are acknowledged to include CONSULTANT's overhead costs, general costs, administrative costs and profit.
 CONSULTANT shall also furnish such other information as may be requested by AUTHORITY to substantiate the validity of an invoice.
-At its sole discretion, AUTHORITY may decline to make full payment until such time as CONSULTANT has documented to AUTHORITY'S satisfaction that CONSULTANT has fully completed all work required.
+At its sole discretion, AUTHORITY may decline to make full payment until such time as CONSULTANT has documented to AUTHORITY's satisfaction that CONSULTANT has fully completed all work required.
 AUTHORITY's payment in full shall constitute AUTHORITY's final acceptance of CONSULTANT's work.

-C. Invoices shall be submitted by CONSULTANT on a monthly basis and shall be submitted in duplicate to AUTHORITY's Accounts Payable office.
+B. Invoices shall be submitted by CONSULTANT on a monthly basis and shall be submitted in duplicate to AUTHORITY's Accounts Payable office.
 CONSULTANT may also submit invoices electronically to AUTHORITY's Accounts Payable Department at vendorinvoices@octa.net.
 Each invoice shall be accompanied by the monthly progress report specified in paragraph B of this Article.
 AUTHORITY shall remit payment within thirty (30) calendar days of the receipt and approval of each invoice.
 Each invoice shall include the following information:

-- 1. Agreement No. C-2-2207; - 2.
-Specify the effort for which the payment is being requested; - 3.
+- 1. Agreement No. C-2-2457; - Specify the effort for which the payment is being requested; - 3.
 The time period covered by the invoice; - 4.
 Labor (staff name, hours charged, hourly billing rate, current charges, and cumulative charges) performed during the billing period; - 5.
-Total monthly invoice (including project-to-date cumulative invoice amount); - 6.
-Itemized expenses including support documentation incurred during the billing period; - 7.
+Total monthly invoice (including project-to-date cumulative invoice amount); - Itemized expenses including support documentation incurred during the billing period; - 7.
 Monthly Progress Report; - 8.
 Certification signed by the CONSULTANT or his/her designated alternate that a) The invoice is a true, complete and correct statement of reimbursable costs and progress; b) The backup information included with the invoice is true, complete and correct in all material respects; c) All payments due and owing to subcontractors and suppliers have been made; d) Timely payments will be made to subcontractors and suppliers from the proceeds of the payments covered by the certification and; e) The invoice does not include any amount which CONSULTANT intends to withhold or retain from a subcontractor or supplier unless so identified on the invoice.